idamantium/esteem-engine/README.md

 esteem-engine
 =============

+"You forget your victories, but you remember the losses."

-This little application stores and serves up affirmations and esteem boosts.
+This little application serves up personal affirmations and lost memories of victory.
+It's handy for when I've forgotten what I'm worth.